 Ditch the shoes!
 Go barefoot if you can, whenever possible.
 Let your foot find its natural shape.
-Too often, shoes tend to change the form of the foot, and you lose flexibility and the use of small intrinsic muscles in the foot that help with balance.
-Going barefoot can give you better foot mechanics that will help with knee, and hip pain.
+Too often, shoes tend to change the foot's form, and you lose flexibility and the use of small intrinsic muscles in the foot that help with balance.
+Going barefoot can give you better foot mechanics that will help with knee and hip pain.

 Get a foot massage.
 Massage can help with circulation and relieve tension.
 You can also try out reflexology, which can also help to decrease stress.
 There are specific points on the foot or "reflex areas" that correspond with different organs and body parts.
 By applying pressure to these areas, it stimulates those areas and removes blocked energy.